Mastodon - updated more than probably healthy. Mostly just shitposts and political wank.

 Email Dungeon - generic FRPG rules designed for asynchronous online play.

 Dice Warriors - tactical fantasy wargaming using only a few six-siders and loose change.
-(Yes, there's a shitty, broken 1.0, get it here.)
+(DW3 is basically a reformatted 2 with minimal differences.
+DW1 can be found here.)

 Random Name Generator - sorts out heavy/light syllables and is intentionally biased in favour of combinations considered to be pronounceable by English speakers.
 Canonical pronunciations are not given and are left to the reader.
 Does not check for inadvertently coming up with actual words, often inappropriate.